When it comes to telehealth in hospitals, it’s all about collaboration.

 The rest is history.
 “Telemedicine reinvented my life,” he says.
 Not only did it enable him to eliminate his three-hour daily commute to the hospital, but it also provided a platform for him to practice in a more focused, more personal way.

 “I’d been driving one and a half hours to and from the hospital.
 That was three hours out of my life every day.
-With telemedicine, I realized I had the opportunity to be part of my family’s life.”
+Providing telehealth in hospitals, I realized I had the opportunity to be part of my family’s life.”

 It makes doing a good job easier